kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - The Permissions API provides a simple interface for developers to share access to a queue but it cannot allow for conditional access and more advanced use cases.
 The SetQueueAttributes operation supports the full access policy language.
 - SQS in each region is totally independent in message stores and queue names.

+## Simple Workflow Service (SWF)

+- Amazon SWF presents a task-oriented API, whereas Amazon SQS offers a message-oriented API.
+- SWF ensures that a task is assigned only once and is never duplicated.
+-

 ## Elastic MapReduce

 ## Kinesis